nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 ------------------------

 The frontend connections are encrypted with SSL/TLS by default.
-To turn off SSL/TLS, use :option:`--frontend-no-tls` option.
+To turn off SSL/TLS, use ``no-tls`` keyword in :option:`--frontend` option.
 If this option is used, the private key and certificate are not required to run nghttpx.

 Enable backend SSL/TLS
 ----------------------

 The backend connections are not encrypted by default.
-To enable SSL/TLS encryption, :option:`--backend-tls` option.
+To enable SSL/TLS encryption, use ``tls`` keyword in :option:`--backend` option.

 Enable SSL/TLS on memcached connection
 --------------------------------------